kualta/site/blog/posts/fair-play.md

 ## Main part

-Now that we are on the same page we could try to split all existing experiences into two genres, or, more strictly speaking, _types of play_ these games provide.
+We could try to split all existing experiences into two genres, or, more strictly speaking, _types of play_ these games provide.

 ### **Fair Play**
 Fair play is a _symmetric_ at the start type of multiplayer game where powers and abilities are the same for each and every player and fairness of the game is close to absolute.
 The main deciding factor of these games is players _real skills_, such as reaction time, reflexes, strategical thinking etc.Therefore you'll often find PvP games use this type.
  Examples of such games are: Counter Strike series, Quake series and Chess.
 Fair play games usually require very little balancing, since players have the same initial conditions.